eizedev/New-World-Server-Status-Scraper-DE/README.md

 pip install -r requirements.txt
 ```

-Update the Discord webhook URL variable in server_status.py to post to that channel.
+Update the Discord webhook URL variable in server_status.py to post to that channel or create a WEBHOOK_URL config variable.

 Schedule script to run every x minutes (cron):
 ```